Garage Gym Storage Ideas: Organize Your Equipment (2026)

 Rack zone (centre)

-Dumbbell wall (side wall)
+Dumbbell station (side wall)

 8 ft wide × 3 ft deep